-- Cambridge requires mathematicians to take the STEP (Sixth Term Examination Papers) in Mathematics and the school provides extra tuition to help you with this. - A range of courses require you to sit a TSA (Thinking Skills Assessment) and we work with you to improve your skills in your assessments, so that you have the best chance of success. - We take you to visit Oxford to explore different colleges in the last week of the Summer Term. - We help you fill in your UCAS forms by the deadline of October 15th. - Once called for interview, we conduct mock interviews and give helpful feedback on what you can do to maximise your chances of attaining a place.
+- We take you to visit Oxford to explore different colleges in the last week of the Summer Term. - We help you fill in your UCAS forms by the deadline of October 15th. - We will assist you in completing the SAQ (Supplementary Application Questionnaire) required by Cambridge. - We will work with subject teachers to prepare you for any admissions tests that might make up a component of your application. - Once called for interview, we conduct mock interviews and give helpful feedback on what you can do to maximise your chances of attaining a place.